Dyson V11 Outsize Review

 • Boost: 100%

-Even in the lowest setting, the Outsize picked up an impressive 90%, which means it has sufficient airflow and agitation.
-However, the best setting, in my opinion, is auto with the gates completely shut if your carpet needs a deep clean.
+Even at the lowest setting, the Outsize got an impressive 90%, indicating sufficient airflow and agitation.
+However, in my opinion, the best setting is auto with the gates completely shut if your carpet needs a deep clean.

 Using the max setting with the gates shut makes the Outsize hard to push – keep this in mind.